HeidiTran/Cheatsheets/matplotlib.md

 # Create new figure
 fig = plt.figure()

+# Add an overall title to figure
+fig.suptitle("Overall title")

 # Create subplot(s)
 # This means the figure should be 2 x 2 -> contains 4 plots.
 The last param denote the subplot we're selecting
 ax1 = fig.add_subplot(2, 2, 1)